Economics and Conflict: Moving Beyond Conjectures and Correlations

 - Hess, G. D., & Orphanides, A. (1995).
 War politics: An economic, rational voter framework.
 American Economic Review, 85(4), 828–846.

 - Hilferding, R. (1947).
 Das Finanzkapital: Eine Studie über die jüngste Entwicklung des Kapitalismus.
-Berlin: Dietz.
-Originally published in 1910.
+Dietz.
+(Original work published 1910)

 - Hirschman, A. O. (1980).
 National power and the structure of foreign trade.
-Berkeley: University of California Press.
-Originally published in 1945.
+University of California Press.
+(Original work published 1945)

 - Hirshleifer, J. (1989).
 The technology of conflict as an economic activity.
 American Economic Review Papers & Proceedings, 81, 130–134.